Michael Curry (bishop): Ministry as priest

 Curry was ordained deacon at St. Paul's Cathedral, Buffalo, New York by the Rt.
 Rev. Harold B. Robinson in June 1978 and priest at St. Stephen's, Winston-Salem, North Carolina by the Rt.
 Rev. John M. Burgess in December 1978.
 He served initially as deacon-in-charge and subsequently as rector of St. Stephen's Episcopal Church (1978–1982) in Winston-Salem, North Carolina; then as rector of St. Simon of Cyrene Episcopal Church in Lincoln Heights, Ohio (1982–1988).
 He served as rector of St. James' Episcopal Church in Baltimore, Maryland (1988–2000).
 In his three parish ministries, Curry participated in crisis response pastoral care, the founding of ecumenical summer day camps for children, preaching missions, creation of networks of family day care providers, and the brokering of investment in inner city neighborhoods.
-He inspired a $2.5 million restoration of the St. James' church building after a fire.

 Ministry as diocesan bishop

 Curry was elected eleventh bishop of the Episcopal Diocese of North Carolina on February 11, 2000.
 When he was consecrated at Duke Chapel in Durham on June 17, 2000, he became the first African-American diocesan bishop of the Episcopal Church in the American South.
 Nearly 40 bishops participated in the service, including Robert Hodges Johnson, J. Gary Gloster, and Barbara C. Harris as consecrators.

 As a diocesan bishop, he served on the board of directors of the Alliance for Christian Media and chaired the board of Episcopal Relief and Development.
 He also had a national preaching and teaching ministry and was a frequent speaker at services of worship and conferences around the country.

 Throughout his ministry in North Carolina, Curry was also active in issues of social justice, speaking out on immigration policy and marriage equality.
 Curry also instituted a network of canons, deacons, and youth ministry professionals to support preexisting ministries in local congregations.
 Curry also led the Diocese of North Carolina to focus on the Millennium Development Goals through a $400,000 campaign to buy malaria nets that saved over 100,000 lives.